vitroid/GenIce/README.md

 * To obtain a ice VI lattice with different density and with TIP4P water model in gromacs format, use `--dens x` option to specify the density in g cm<sup>-3</sup>.

         genice 6 --dens 1.00 --format g --water tip4p > 6d1.00.gro

+## File conversion

+GenIce is a modular program; it reads a unit cell data from a lattice plugin defined in the lattices folder, put water and guest molecules using a molecule plugin defined in the molecules/ folder, and output in various formats using a format plugin defined in the formats/ folder.
+You can write your own plugins to extend GenIce.
+Some plugins also accept options.
+You can not only use GenIce to make a known ice structure but also use it to convert some file format to another.

+* If you want to load a .gro file named "cs1.gro' and output it in yaplot format with using tip5p water model, just type the following.

+        genice gromacs[cs1.gro:O:H] --format y --water tip5p > cs1.yap

+where O and H are the atom names of water defined in the input .gro file.
+You can use regular expression for hydrogen atom name.
+If you want to let genice ignore hydrogen bonds and assume them from positions of oxygen atoms, specify the atom name of oxygen only.

+        genice gromacs[cs1.gro:O] --format y > cs1.yap

+* Some zeolites share the network topology with low-density ices.
+If you want to retrieve a zeolite ITT structure from [IZA structure database](http://www.iza-structure.org/databases) to prepare a low-density ice, try the following command:

+        genice zeolite[ITT] -r 1 1 1 > ITT.gro

 ## Clathrate hydrates